2.3 Summary of Material Accounting Policies

 iv.
 The Company neither transfers nor retains substantially all risk and rewards of ownership and does not retain control over the financial asset.

-In cases where Company has neither transferred nor retained substantially all of the risks and rewards of the financial asset, but retains control of the financial asset, the Company continues to recognize such financial asset to the extent of its continuing involvement in the financial asset.
+When the Company has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, it evaluates if and to what extent it has retained the risks and rewards of ownership.
+When it has neither transferred nor retained substantially all of the risks and rewards of the financial asset, but retains control of the financial asset, the Company continues to recognize such financial asset to the extent of its continuing involvement in the financial asset.
 In that case, the Company also recognizes an associated liability.
-The financial asset and the associated liability are measured on a basis that reflects the rights and obligations that the Company has retained.
+The financial asset and the associated liability are measured on a basis that reflects the rights and obligations that the Company

 On Derecognition of a financial asset [except as mentioned in (ii) above for financial assets measured at FVTOCI] difference between the carrying amount and the consideration received is recognized in the Statement of Profit and Loss.